jere-mie/vgdc-constitution/Executive.md

 2. On return of the ballot, the person who has the most number of votes for the position shall be elected the President and the person with the next most number of votes shall be elected the Vice President.
 3. If two or more persons may be tied for the most number of votes, then the Board, excluding the positions of President and Vice President but including the Position of Treasurer who shall preside, shall vote to choose from those tied who shall hold the Position of President and who shall hold the Position of Vice President.
 4. If the Position of Treasurer and the Positions of President and Vice President are all tied on the ballot, then the Board shall choose a competent member to preside over while choosing all 3 positions.
-4. Immediately after the return of ballots, the President shall convene a meeting of the Board within 1 month, which shall present a question of confidence in the positions of President and Vice President
+5. Immediately after the return of ballots, the President shall convene a meeting of the Board within 1 month, which shall present a question of confidence in the positions of President and Vice President
+6. If a ballot is issued by the Board at the instruction of the President for solely the position of Vice President, then it shall act as a joint ballot, but shall not elect the position of President, and the person who recieves the most number of votes shall become the Vice President.

 ## §5 Treasurer